 Edward G. Jacoubs

-Instructor of Criminology
+Professor of Practice in Criminology

 Biography

 Jacoubs is retired from his position as the Director of Grants and Sponsored Projects at the Plymouth County District Attorney's Office, where he served for 23 years.
 In this role, he was responsible for grant writing and administration, community education, and special projects.
-From 2000 until his retirement, he oversaw $24.3 million in state, federal, and foundation funding.
+From 2000 until his retirement, he oversaw $24.3 million in state, federal and foundation funding.

 Prior to joining the District Attorney's Office in 1998, he served as a Massachusetts Probation Officer for 13 years, supervising juvenile offenders and adults with mental illness.
 He also held the position of director at one of Massachusetts Department of Youth Service's Detention Centers at the Old Colony YMCA in Brockton for seven years.